OptimalDesignLab/PDESolver.jl/docs/src/linearsolvers/pc.md

 function calcPC(pc::ExamplePetscMatFreePC, mesh::AbstractMesh, sbp::AbstractSBP,
                 eqn::AbstractSolutionData, opts::Dict, ctx_residual, t)

+  # do any setup operations, storing data into the "other fields..." of the pc

   # these arguments will be passed into applyPC() the next time it is called
   # by Petsc
+  # always do this last
   setPCCtx(pc, mesh, sbp, eqn, opts, ctx_residual, t)

-  # do any setup operations, storing data into the "other fields..." of the pc

   return nothing
 end